caetano-dev/Note-app/README.md

-# ToDo-List
+# Note App
-To-Do List app created with Electron Js
+a note app created with Electron Js